Conic Mixed-Binary Sets: Convex Hull Characterizations and Applications: Introduction

-The set $\cS(f,\K)$ naturally arises in a number of other applications including fractional binary optimization, best subset selection, and distributionally robust optimization.
-We will discuss these in Section~\ref{sec:applications}.
-Furthermore, the sets $\cH$ and $\cR$ studied by \cite{atamturk2019conic-quad} are indeed special cases of $\cS(f,\K)$ where $\K$ is taken to be the direct product of a second order cone (SOC) and the nonnegative orthant, and the function $f(z)$ is restricted to be the square root of an affine function of $z$.
+The set $\cS(f,\K)$ naturally arises in a number of other applications including fractional binary optimization, best subset selection, a class of sparse semidefinite programs, and distributionally robust optimization.
+We discuss these in Section~\ref{sec:applications}.
+For example, the sets $\cH$ and $\cR$ studied by \cite{atamturk2019conic-quad} are indeed special cases of $\cS(f,\K)$ where $\K$ is taken to be the direct product of a second-order cone (SOC) and the nonnegative orthant, and the function $f(z)$ is restricted to be the square root of an affine function of $z$.
 We elaborate this connection in Section~\ref{sec:soc}.
-Consequently, even in the case of a single conic constraint and a single function $f$, our convex hull characterization immediately generalizes the results from \cite{atamturk2019conic-quad} in two directions : (1) by allowing general convex cones $\K$ as opposed to the standard SOC, and (2) by allowing a general nonnegative function $f(z)$ as opposed to the specific one studied by \cite{atamturk2019conic-quad}.
-We discuss applications of our framework with multiple conic constraints and multiple functions in Section~\ref{sec:soc-multiple}.
-In particular, this generalization allows us cover the fractional optimization models that appear in a broad range of applications including modeling multinomial logit (MNL) choice models in assortment optimization, set covering, market share based facility location, stochastic service systems, bi-clustering, and optimization of boolean query for databases.
-We discuss another application of our generalization in best subset selection in machine learning in Section~\ref{sec:BSS}.
+Consequently, even in the case of a single conic constraint and a single function $f$, our convex hull characterization immediately generalizes the results from \cite{atamturk2019conic-quad} in two directions : (1) by allowing general closed convex pointed cones $\K$ as opposed to the standard SOC, and (2) by allowing a general nonnegative function $f(z)$ as opposed to the specific one studied by \cite{atamturk2019conic-quad}.
+We discuss applications of our framework with \emph{multiple} conic constraints and \emph{multiple} functions on \emph{common} binary variables in Section~\ref{sec:soc-multiple}.
+In particular, this generalization allows us to cover the fractional optimization models that appear in a broad range of applications including multinomial logit (MNL) choice models in assortment optimization, set covering, market share based facility location, stochastic service systems, bi-clustering, and optimization of boolean query for databases.
+We discuss application of our framework to the best subset selection problem in machine learning in Section~\ref{sec:BSS}.
 In this application, the function $f$ is an exponential function, which demonstrates the applicability of our result beyond the square root function.
 Furthermore, our results in this context pave the way to use standard solvers for this problem all the while exploiting the submodular structure as opposed to the approach of~\cite{gomez2020fractional} based on parameterizing the fractional objective function and applying a customized Newton-type method.
-We also consider an application in distributionally robust chance-constrained programming under Wasserstein ambiguity in Section~\ref{sec:DRO-CCP} and show that our results can be used to strengthen the mixed-integer conic reformulation for the case of mixed-binary decision variables, thereby generalizing an existing strengthening that assumes pure binary decisions in the original chance constraint.
+In Appendix~\ref{app:numerical} we provide a numerical study illustrating the effectiveness of our general purpose approach against this custom made method for this specific problem from Section~\ref{sec:BSS}.
+In Section~\ref{sec:misdp} we consider sparse approximation of the sum of positive semidefinite matrices as an application, which fits to our framework by taking $\K$ to be the positive semidefinite cone.
+We also consider an application in distributionally robust chance-constrained programming under Wasserstein ambiguity in Appendix~\ref{sec:DRO-CCP} and show that our results can be used to strengthen the mixed-integer conic reformulation for the case of mixed-binary decision variables, thereby generalizing an existing strengthening that assumes pure binary decisions in the original chance constraint.